 To update your local environment, use

-conda env update -f environment.yml.
-Updating your local environment
+conda env update --name bkdev -f <environment file>.
+Updating your local

-can happen when the environment file is updated in the main Bokeh repository
+change.
+This can happen when the environment files are updated in the main

-or when you switch branches to work on different issues, for example.
+Bokeh repository or when you switch branches to work on different issues,

 the Node Package Manager (npm).
 If you have followed the